skiplang/skip/docs/overview/traits.md

 ```

 Skip defines a special kind of base classes called `traits`.
 They are different from a base class in the sense that they don't define a type.
-It is, for example, incorrect to define a field of type Showable.
+It is, for example, incorrect to define a field of type `Showable`.

 So what are they used for?
 Traits can only be used to constrain a generic!
 Why that restriction?
 Because it allows us to define more expressive traits.